lade07/myOpenSet/README.md

 # myOpenSet
-### my access to free open dataset repos for easy workflow
+### Access to free open dataset repos for easy workflow